segmentio/segment-docs/src/connections/destinations/catalog/moengage/index.md

     pod update

- To install with SPM use the https://github.com/moengage/MoEngage-Segment-iOS.git and set the branch as master or version as 7.0.0 and above.
+ To install with SPM use the [MoEngage-Segment-iOS](https://github.com/moengage/MoEngage-Segment-iOS.git){:target="_blank"} library and set the branch as master or version as 7.0.0 and above.

 ### Configure the Segment SDK: